GiliSoft USB Lock

 Choose the Right GiliSoft Tool

-Use USB Lock when the main need is endpoint USB control, device blocking, whitelist policy, and data-leak prevention rather than locking local folders or shared directories.
+Use USB Lock when the main need is endpoint USB control, device blocking, whitelist policy, and data-leak prevention.

-Use File Lock Pro when your goal is folder privacy, password-based access control, hide mode, and LAN shared-folder protection instead of USB endpoint policy enforcement.
+Use File Lock Pro for folder privacy, password-based access control, hide mode, and shared-folder protection.

 View File Lock Pro